 Next in line are the flavors, which usually come in 10ml bottles and are concentrated aromas of the products that a company is selling.
 On each site or on the bottles there are recommendations on the ratios that need to be mixed with the base in order to enjoy the same quality as store bought e-liquids.
 Usually the ratio is 10-20% flavor and the rest is the VG/PG base.
 However, the great thing about DIY e-liquids is that you can increase or decrease the flavor or even combine a couple of them to create your own signature cocktail.

-Important tools for DIY
+Important tools you need for DIY e-Liquid making

 Syringes are essential when mixing the ingredients together and you will need a couple of them.
 Usually between 5ml and 10ml are more than enough for home-made e-liquids and they are not that expensive or hard to find.
 Depending on the concentration, you will need to measure each ml of the flavoring or the base and this is why a syringe is the best tool for the process.